inzqne/fuzzy-router/README.md

 - Always pass normalized route definitions (include leading slash).
 The helper will normalize for you, but consistency makes debugging easier.
 - For large route tables, pre-create the router once and reuse it instead of calling `fuzzyRedirect` per request.
-- Use a stricter threshold (e.g. `0.25`) for security-sensitive areas where you only want very close matches.
+- Use a stricter threshold (e.g. `0.25`) for sensitive areas where you only want very close matches.

 ## Examples